Nil-Store/nil-store/metaspec.md

 ## Abstract

 NilStore is a decentralized storage network designed to provide high-throughput, verifiable data storage with significantly reduced operational overhead.
-It leverages a novel consensus mechanism, Proof-of-Spacetime-Squared (PoS²), which merges storage verification with bandwidth accounting in a single, succinct proof.
-By utilizing CPU-efficient sealing based on KZG commitments and a topological data placement strategy (Nil-Lattice), NilStore drastically lowers the hardware barrier to entry, enabling participation from edge devices to data centers.
-This paper details the system architecture, the NilFS data abstraction layer, the Nil-Mesh routing protocol, the dual-token ($STOR/$BW) economic model, and the hybrid L1/L2 settlement architecture designed for EVM compatibility and robust governance.
+It leverages a novel consensus mechanism based on Proof-of-Useful-Data (PoUD) and Proof-of-Delayed-Encode (PoDE), utilizing plaintext storage verified via KZG commitments and timed derivations.
+By employing a topological data placement strategy (Nil-Lattice), NilStore drastically lowers the hardware barrier to entry, enabling participation from edge devices to data centers.
+This paper details the system architecture, the NilFS data abstraction layer, the Nil-Mesh routing protocol, the $STOR-Only economic model, and the hybrid L1/L2 settlement architecture designed for EVM compatibility and robust governance.

 ## 1. Introduction